Professor Shaun Pattinson, LLB, MA, PhD, DLitt

-Shaun has a law degree from the University of Hull, and a Master's degree (in Biotechnological Law and Ethics) and Ph.D from the University of Sheffield, and a higher doctorate (Doctor of Letters: DLitt) from Durham University.
-He is a Senior Fellow of the Higher Education Academy, a Fellow of the Royal Society of Arts and a Fellow of the Royal Society of Biology.
+Shaun has a law degree from the University of Hull, a Master's degree (in Biotechnological Law and Ethics) and PhD from the University of Sheffield, and a higher doctorate (Doctor of Letters: DLitt) from Durham University.
+He is a Senior Fellow of the Higher Education Academy (SFHEA), a Fellow of the Royal Society of Arts (FRSA) and a Fellow of the Royal Society of Biology (FRSB).
 He has been a visiting scholar at the universities of Helsinki and Maastricht.
 See further Shaun’s LinkedIn profile.

 Shaun is currently a member of the International Advisory Committee for the Canadian Donation and Transplantation Research Program (CNTRP) and was principal investigator on a Wellcome Trust engagement project.
 He has given papers at many UK universities and in Australia, Belgium, Canada, Croatia, Czech Republic, Finland, Germany, Ireland, the Netherlands, and the US.
 He edited Medical Law International from July 2005 to July 2011.
 He is a member of the international editorial board of the Journal of Bioethical Inquiry and a member of the editorial boards of Medical Law International and The Biologist.

 Since March 2015, Shaun has been a member of the Nuffield Council on Bioethics, which is the closest that the UK has to a national bioethics committee.
 He is currently Deputy Chair of the Council and Chair of the Council's Horizon Scanning Advisory Group.
-He was one of the seven-member Working Group on Non-Invasive Prenatal Testing (NIPT), which launched its report on NIPT in the Speaker's House in the Palace of Westminster in March 2017, and he contributed to a recent workshop/publication on research on human embryos: Human Embryo Culture (August 2017), 81–83.
-In 2018, he was re-appointed for a second term of three years.
+He was one of the seven-member Working Group on Non-Invasive Prenatal Testing (NIPT), which launched its report on NIPT in the Speaker's House in the Palace of Westminster in March 2017, and contributed to the workshop/publication on research on human embryos: Human Embryo Culture (August 2017), 81–83.

 Research students - current

 Research students - successfully completed

 - PhD: Thomas Bennett, Benedict Douglas; Daniel Fenwick (p); Joshua Jowitt; Daniel Lowe, Clayton Ó Néill (p)

 - MJur: Rebecca Lassey (née Blackburn) (p); Jessica Birch (p); Chantell Kimpson (née Burrows); Daniel Fenwick (p); Elizabeth Gibbison (née Robinson) (p)